Children International: Celebrity supporters

 Singer and longtime CI supporter Debbie Gibson was featured as a contestant on the 2012 season of The Celebrity Apprentice on NBC.
 From the show, she raised $50,000 for CI and her winnings went towards the construction of a community center to serve 5,000 poor children in New Delhi, India.
-The community center will include a medical and dental clinic, pharmacy, library, computer lab and playground.
+The community center will include a medical and dental clinic, pharmacy, library, computer lab, and playground.
 The center will allow impoverished children to receive much-needed health care and educational support they would not have otherwise.
-In 2014, Gibson again demonstrated her support for the organization by donating proceeds from her appearance on the television show "Celebrity Home Raiders" to them.
+In 2014, Gibson again demonstrated her support for the organization by donating proceeds from her appearance on the television show "Celebrity Home Raiders" to CI.

-In addition to Debbie Gibson, Children International has a dedicated base of celebrity supporters who have graciously agreed to lend their names and faces in support of bringing real and lasting change to families around the world.
+In addition to Debbie Gibson, Children International has a consistent base of celebrity supporters who have agreed to lend their names and faces in support of bringing real and lasting change to families around the world.

 Joel Lambert, the ex-Navy SEAL star of the Discovery Channel show Lone Target, has discussed his support of the organization and sponsorship of a Filipino boy through the Children International program.

 James Valenti, an American operatic tenor, has been vocal about his support of Children International and has visited its operations in the Dominican Republic.

 Marco Antonio Regil, a Mexican television personality and game show host, cites Children International as one of his charities and has filmed commercials in support of the organization.

 In August 2014, Paola Espinosa, a Mexican diving and synchronized swimming champion, announced her collaboration with Children International and its sports program.
-In August 2019, the organization was featured by Harry and Meghan, the Duke and Duchess of Sussex, on their Instagram feed along with other organizations including the Earth Day Network and BlinkNow Foundation.
+In August 2019, the organization was featured by Harry and Meghan, the Duke and Duchess of Sussex, on their Instagram feed along with other organizations, including the Earth Day Network and BlinkNow Foundation.